CuboidCreations/MythCraft/README.md

-Old, outdated code for MythCraft, an RPG plugin made for the Bukkit API made by Chris Soberon (Xeiotos).
+Old, outdated code for MythCraft, an RPG plugin made for the Bukkit API made by Chris Soberon and edited by Jarrod Hammond.